Imagery

 Now small fowls flew screaming over the yet yawning gulf; a sullen white surf beat against its steep sides; then all collapsed, and the great shroud of the sea rolled on as it rolled five thousand years ago.

-Next articleSparrows
+Next article

 Devika Panikar

 δάσκαλος (dáskalos) means the teacher in Greek.
 Devika Panikar has been teaching English Language and Literature since 2006.
-She is an Assistant Professor with the Directorate of Collegiate Education under the Government of Kerala.
-She teaches at the Government Colleges under this directorate and is now posted at the Government Law College, Thiruvananthapuram.
-This website is a collection of lecture notes she prepared by referencing various sources for her students’ perusal.
-It has been compiled here for the sake of future generations.
+She is an Assistant Professor with the Directorate of Collegiate Education under the Government of Kerala and now works at the Government College Kasaragod.
+This website is a collection of lecture notes she prepared by referring to various sources for her students’ perusal.